-Time to book the Rihanna suite?
 Universal Music Group announces a new luxury hotel chain called UMUSIC Hotels

-Universal Music Group and investment holding company Dakia Global Enterprise made a rather brief announcement in August of a partnership to develop what they called “a new music-focused experiential hospitality category.”
+Universal Music Group and investment holding company Dakia U-Ventures, LLC made a rather brief announcement in August of a partnership to develop what they called “a new music-focused experiential hospitality category.”
 They promised more details at a later date.

 Today, the two companies are revealing the first three locations for UMUSIC Hotels, their music-themed luxury hotel venture, with projects underway in Atlanta, Orlando, and Biloxi, Mississippi.